B

 CUScore distinguishes itself through its educational approach and data transparency.
 Beyond the directory function, the platform provides educational guides comparing credit unions to banks, explaining how to join a credit union, and defining what credit unions are and how they operate.
 The comparison charts highlight structural differences in ownership, purpose, deposit insurance, interest rates, fees, and governance between credit unions and traditional banks.
 All financial data is sourced directly from NCUA Quarterly Call Reports and clearly dated, providing verifiable, official regulatory information rather than proprietary analysis.

 The platform serves as a reference tool rather than a service provider.
 CUScore does not offer accounts, loans, or financial products—it functions purely as an information aggregator and comparison directory.
 Users seeking to join a credit union must contact individual institutions directly.
-The value proposition relies entirely on data accuracy, comprehensiveness of the directory, and educational content quality.
+The profile context relies entirely on data accuracy, comprehensiveness of the directory, and educational content quality.
 This positions CUScore as a research utility for consumers comparing credit union options rather than a financial services provider.

 Services & Features